 “A sufficiently high tension stimulus is required for growth and short rest intervals prevent that.
 Not only do they not help growth, they tend to actively harm it.”

-That doesn’t mean you do only those exercises and nothing else.
+That doesn’t mean you do only those compound lifts and nothing else.
 An effective strength-training program will also include a number of accessory/assistance exercises based on the needs and goals of the individual.

-But the squat, bench press and deadlift are typically the compound lifts the rest of the program is built around – the “big rocks” that go into your training bucket first.
+But the barbell squat, bench press and deadlift are typically the compound lifts the rest of the program is built around – the “big rocks” that go into your training bucket first.

 The quadriceps, for example, is made up of four different muscles – vastus medialis, vastus lateralis, vastus intermedius and rectus femoris.
-And squats primarily work three of them.
+Barbell squats primarily work three of them.
 The fourth, rectus femoris, takes a back seat.

 In fact, when Japanese researchers used MRI scans to measure changes in muscle size after 10 weeks of squatting, three of the four muscles that make up the quadriceps grew by around 5% .
 Rectus femoris, on the other hand, didn’t grow at all.